C-Store: Promote Smarter and More Profitably with Effective Forecasting, Modeling, and Design

 “We lose a nickel on every one we sell,” goes the well-worn quip about retail promotion, “but we make up for it in volume.”

-There’s a lesson in this story that may seem counterintuitive to some C-Store merchants.
-Promotions need to be planned and evaluated not only in terms of the lift they generate, but also in terms of how they affect the whole store through interaction effects.
-This is not as hard as it sounds, if you use the right analytic tools and approach.
+Lesson: Promotions need to be planned and evaluated not only in terms of the lift they generate, but also in terms of how they affect the whole store through interaction effects.
+This isn’t as hard as it sounds, if you use the right pricing tools and approach.

 Price promotions have long been an essential tool to drive customer traffic, increase average transaction and basket size, and build customer loyalty.
 They can also undermine category profits or shake customer faith in your everyday prices if not well designed.